Knewton/Zoidberg/EXAMPLE.md

 ### Sentence 1
-pieces of pizza owned by Michael = 8 of pizza owned by Michael = 8 pieces pizza owned by Michael = 8
+pieces of pizza owned by Michael = 8

 ### Sentence 2
-pieces of pizza owned by Michael - 2 of pizza owned by Michael - 2 pieces pizza owned by Michael - 2
+pieces of pizza owned by Michael - 2

 ## Correct response
 6 pieces of pizza